 In the wild mealworms eat grains, organic material such as plants, grains, some seedlings and decomposing animal material.
 They live in leaf litter, compost or areas with good cover.
 They are found in close association with bird droppings or left over foods.
 Many outdoor bird aviaries will have other species of mealworms that eat left over seed, and scraps.

 In captivity they eat grain based substrates such as wheat (bran, mill run, pollard) or oats.
-They can be fed pellets for chicken or other omnivore food.
+They can be fed pellets for chicken or other omnivore foods.
 They do not drink free water, and get their moisture from wet foods such as vegetables and fruits.
 The larvae can go without wet foods for long periods and sustain themselves by obtaining moisture from humid air.

 Beetle shares the same characteristics of most insects having: head, thorax, antennae, wing shields and six legs.
 Beetles emerge from the pupa white, then go light brown and finally black.